Felling in forest. Foto: Bo Persson

 • Producer Price Index (PPI) which shows the average price trend at the producer and import stage, in the figure below only for the production of goods.

-• Producer Price Index home sales (HMPI) which measures the price development of products produced by Swedish companies for sales in Sweden (the figure below only refers to industry and production of minerals excluding food production).
+• Producer Price Index home sales (HMPI) which measures the price development of products produced by Swedish companies for sale in Sweden (the figure below only refers to industry and production of minerals excluding food production).

-In figure 5, the base year for the three index series is 1996.
+In figure 5, the base year for the three different index series is 1996.
 The average for all felling (both regeneration felling and thinning) in current prices is also added after being indexed with the same base year.
-The two index series that measure prices at the producer level have a greater increase than the consumer price index and the costs for felling from 1996 to 2022.
+The two different index series that measure prices at the producer level have a greater increase than the consumer price index and the costs for felling from 1996 to 2023.

 Logotype Official Statistics of Sweden